msalvatti/bymax-components/README.md

 - **onChange**: Function that returns every time the component's value is changed (Returns the complete object chosen in options)
 - **onFormikChange**: Function for integration with the Formik component, triggered every time the component's value changes
 - **onFormikBlur**: Function for integration with the Formik component, triggered every time the component loses focus
-- **inputValue**: Controlled input value for the search input (optional).
-When provided, controls the value of the internal search input
 - **onInputChange**: Function called when the input value changes (optional).
 Receives the new input value and action metadata.
 Useful for implementing async search functionality
 - **onKeyDown**: Function called when a key is pressed in the input (optional).
 Receives the keyboard event.
 Useful for triggering search on Enter key press
 - **onKeyUp**: Function called when a key is released in the input (optional).
 Receives the keyboard event.
 Useful for handling key release events